Caesar16/Genetic_Algorithm/README.md

 In the future I want expoand app capabilities to compute more complex equations like Bouc-Wen model, which is second order nonlinear partial differential equations.

 # Instruction
-TO run the program you have to install all components from the requirements file and after that run app_frontend script.
+For run the program you have to install all components from the requirements.txt file and after that run app_frontend.py script.

 https://github.com/ahmedfgad/GeneticAlgorithmPython